A Phase Lag between Disk and Corona in GRMHD Simulations of Precessing Tilted Accretion Disks: Introduction

-Due to the absence of a fully non-linear analytic theory in the bending wave regime, general relativistic magnetohydrodynamic (GRMHD) simulations are an excellent tool to gain insight into such problems since they include magnetic fields, which generate the turbulent viscosity \citep{Balbus1991,Balbus1998} driving accretion, and they naturally reproduce LT precession.
-Solid-body precession of tilted accretion discs has been suggested \citep{Stella1998, Fragile2007} as the origin of low frequency quasi-periodic oscillations (QPOs) observed in XRB lightcurves (e.g., \citealt{Klis1989}).
-However, solid-body precession is inconsistent with the observed energy dependence of QPO frequency (e.g. \citealt{Eijnden2016A,Eijnden2017}), suggesting that a more complex geometry, involving differential precision between various disc and/or jet components, may be present.
+General relativistic magnetohydrodynamic (GRMHD) simulations are an excellent tool to gain insight into such problems because they self-consistently model the anisotropic (turbulent) stresses \citep{Balbus1991,Balbus1998} responsible for (mis)aligned angular momentum transport and warp propagation.
+Solid-body precession of tilted accretion discs has been suggested \citep{Stella1998, Fragile2007} as the origin of low frequency quasi-periodic oscillations (QPOs) observed in XRB lightcurves (e.g., \citep{Klis1989}).
+However, it is inconsistent with the observed energy dependence of QPO frequency (e.g. \citealt{Eijnden2016A,Eijnden2017}), suggesting that a more complex geometry, involving differential precession between various disc and/or jet components, may be present.

-Whereas the relevant timescale in the problem is comparable to the precession period, GRMHD simulations of such a long duration have usually been prohibitively expensive.
-Thick discs, $h/r\sim0.3$, were shown to viscously spread and their precession to stall within $40^{\circ}$ \citep{Liska2018A}.
-Thinner discs have only been simulated at a relatively small tilt of around $10^{\circ}$ in both the viscous \citep{Liska2018C} and bending wave \citep{Texeira2014} regimes, impeding the study of precession.

-Here, we present the first GRMHD simulations of highly tilted accretion discs in the bending wave, $h/r \simgreat \alpha$, regime around rapidly spinning BHs that span the full precession cycle.
-We describe our numerical setup n section \ref{sec:numerical-models}, present our results in section \ref{sec:Results}, and conclude in section \ref{sec:Conclusion}.
+Here we present the first GRMHD simulations of highly tilted accretion discs in the bending wave, $h/r \simgreat \alpha$, regime, that show signs of a phase lag between different components of the accretion flow.
+We describe our numerical setup in Sec.~\ref{sec:numerical-models}, present our results in Sec.~\ref{sec:Results}, and conclude in Sec.~\ref{sec:Conclusion}.